There are very rigid guidelines for qualifying to get your Florida record sealed or expunged.

 The benefits of sealing or expunging your arrest record are TREMENDOUS.
 Unfortunately, not everyone meets the criteria to qualify .
 The rules to qualify and be eligible to get your record sealed or expunged are not very flexible.

 Our law firm will make sure you qualify before we ever start charging you a penny.
 If you do qualify to get your arrest record sealed or expunged, we will make the whole process simple and painless.
 If you dont, there may be options to consider.
 See our "Overturning (Vacate) a Conviction" page to find out more.

 Guidelines to qualify for record sealing or record expungement:

-You have never had a criminal record sealed or expunged before.
+- You have never had a criminal record sealed or expunged before in Florida.

 However, if you were found not guilty, your charges were dismissed, or the charges were never filed, then you can expunge the record even if your crime is listed in the "Which Crimes Do Not Qualify For Sealing and Expungement" Page.

 Advantages of sealing or expunging your Florida arrest record

 - Keeps the record of your arrest and/or court case out of the public record!